 Investing in a speech analytics solution is a big decision for any company as it is generally linked to considerable expenses.
 Nevertheless, more and more enterprises today embark on this opportunity.
-As practice shows, they can expect the return on investment in just three to twelve months.
+As practice shows, they can expect a return on investment in just three to twelve months.

 Not to get lost in the sheer number of options available in the market keep in mind 5 main questions while assessing the quality of the offered speech analytics product.

 1. Does the Solution Offer Real-Time Speech Recognition?

 Real-time processing of speech is an important feature of any speech-to-text transcription and analytics service.
 Having recognized predefined keywords in real-time conversations, the service displays the relevant information on the agent’s desk, successfully guiding him or her through an uneasy or important talk with a customer.